Saint Seiya: The Movie: New characters

-Eris tempted Eri with a golden apple to possess and use her as a tool to bring chaos into this world.
-After capturing Saori Kido (Athena), she places a golden apple in front of Saori's chest to drain her power and life force to the point where Eris would no longer need Eri's body.
+Eris tempted Erie with a golden apple to possess and use her as a tool to bring chaos into this world.
+After capturing Saori Kido (Athena), she places a golden apple in front of Saori's chest to drain her power and life force to the point where Eris would no longer need Erie's body.
 She then proceeds with her plan to take over the world.
 It had been foretold that, if Athena were to die, all of the dead Saints with grief in their hearts would be revived to finish Earth's destruction.